 They were members of an informal writers’ group which met in the pubs of Edinburgh’s Rose Street in the 1950s and 1960s.
 Hugh MacDiarmid, the fiery nationalist poet, was their unofficial leader and other members of the circle included Norman MacCaig, George Mackay Brown, Sydney Goodsir Smith and Robert Garioch (as well as my fictional poet Grigor McWatt).
 They have since been recognised as key figures in the twentieth-century Scottish literary renaissance, kindling a cultural confidence that inspired the revitalised independence movement.

 Ten Scots words you need to add to your vocabulary

 Glaikit – foolish

 Hame, n.
 Scottish form of ‘home’: a valued place regarded as a refuge or place of origin

-In the wake of the breakdown of her relationship, Mhairi McPhail dismantles her life in New York and moves with her 9-year-old daughter, Agnes, to the remote Scottish island of Fascaray.
-Mhairi has been commissioned to write a biography of the late Bard of Fascaray, Grigor McWatt, a cantankerous poet with an international reputation.
+After her relationship breaks down, Mhairi McPhail dismantles her life in New York and moves with her nine-year-old daughter, Agnes, to the remote Scottish island of Fascaray to write the biography of Grigor McWatt, the late Bard of Fascaray.

-But who was Grigor McWatt?
-Details of his past – his tough childhood and his war years as a commando – are elusive, and there is evidence of a mysterious love affair which Mhairi is determined to investigate.
-As she struggles to adapt to her new life, and put her own troubled past behind her, Mhairi begins to unearth the astonishing secret history of the poet regarded by many as the custodian of Fascaray’s – and Scotland’s – soul.
+But who was the cantankerous Grigor McWatt?
+Despite his international reputation, details of his past are elusive.
+As Mhairi struggles to adapt to her new life she begins to unearth the astonishing secret history of the poet regarded by many as the custodian of Fascaray’s – and Scotland’s – soul.